Aurora, Ohio Population 2019

 Data also show that the population of Aurora is quite young.
 Almost 32% are under age 18.
-The largest group is the 25 to 44 group, which makes up almost 36% of the population.
+The largest group is the 25 to 44 group, which makes up nearly 36% of the population.
 The median age is 29 years old.
 There are also more males than females, although this statistic is reversed when looking at residents age 18 or older.
 About 8.5% of Aurora’s population live under the federal poverty line.

 Aurora Population Growth

 Throughout the years, Aurora has seen steady population growth.
 Its population from 1850 to 1860 grew by over 400%.
 While this was the highest recorded rate, the city has seen continuous growth through every 10-year census.
 The city hit the 100,000 milestone during the 1990s before almost doubling by the time of the 2010 census.
-Since the last census, the city has seen population growth of 1.6%.
-Based on its history growth as well as the new developments springing up in and around the city, it’s almost certain that Aurora will continue to exhibit steady growth to hit its next population milestone.
+Since the last census, the city has seen a population growth of 1.6%.
+Based on its historical growth as well as the new developments springing up in and around the city, it’s almost certain that Aurora will continue to exhibit steady growth to hit its next population milestone.